 Create a time limit

 My final tip for procrastinators is to create a time limit.
 There are times when you need to focus, stop scrolling and get to work and then there are times when we need to sit back, slow down and relax.
-By setting boundaries you can make sure you re allowing yourself enough time to work as well as plenty of time to rest.
-Because doing both work and watching Netflix or scrolling through your phone at the same time is neither productive or relaxing.
-So make sure you setting a time limit when it times to focus and for when it’s time to chill!
+By setting boundaries you can make sure you’re allowing yourself enough time to work as well as plenty of time to rest.
+Because doing both works and watching Netflix or scrolling through your phone at the same time is neither productive nor relaxing.
+So make sure you set a time limit when it times to focus and for when it’s time to chill!